 The bad tags

 When tagging icons, you should avoid what we call non-descriptive tags.
 All non-descriptive tags will be flagged and coloured orange.
 These are tags that do not directly describe the motif of the icons.
-In other words, do not use tags that does not describe what the icon represents.
+In other words, do not use tags that do not describe what the icon represents.

 Avoid the black list of generic tags